uit-ntn/aws-mlops-retail-prediction/content/5-Workshop/4-sagemaker-training/_index.md

 from datetime import datetime

 # Configuration - update bucket name for your project
 # If using project S3: amazon-sagemaker-[account-id]-ap-southeast-1-[random-id]

-# If using the project S3 bucket: amazon-sagemaker-[account-id]-ap-southeast-1-[random-id]

 # Or bucket from Task 3: mlops-retail-prediction-dev-[account-id]
 bucket_name = 'amazon-sagemaker-842676018087-ap-southeast-1-f6cd5056a835'  # <-- UPDATE for your project
 raw_prefix = 'silver/'